 In meeting the challenges of the transition towards a sustainable society the Research Priority Area Sustainable Chemistry focusses on a set of important questions:

 - Can we design closed cycles for the production of relevant materials and fuels?

 - Catalysis is the key to efficient chemical processes.
 Can the catalysts that are used all be built from earth-abundant, cheap and non-toxic materials such as first-row transition metals?

 - Can we use sunlight as a direct energy source in uphill chemical processes to make chemicals and fuels?

 - Can we develop new chemistry to allow efficient production of electricity from fuels in advanced fuel-cell technologies with cheap & sustainable catalytic electrodes?

 - Can we efficiently use electricity (in the end also always derived directly or indirectly from sunlight) to produce chemicals and fuels in electrosynthetic and electrocatalytic (Galvanic) cells or ‘reversed fuel-cells’?

 - Is it possible to understand these chemical processes to such an extent that we can design processes based on first principles?

-These research questions are strongly related to the science agenda of the Royal Netherlands Academy of Arts and Sciences (KNAW).
+These are fundamental questions, yet with a strong potential to find application in industry and society.
+They are strongly related to the 'science agenda' of the Royal Netherlands Academy of Arts and Sciences (KNAW).